Tuesday, July 23, 2013

 Quickly, the word was on everyone’s lips.
 And just as quickly, demands for justice, revenge, and answers filled the air waves.
 Some news outlets attempted to secure and include solid facts in their reporting, but many rode the waves of fear and distrust that they had sown for the last dozen years and fed the flames of hatred with unsubstantiated rumor, bias and downright lies.

 In some cases, witnesses who saw machine gun waving Muslims were heard describing their experience through tears and anger.
 In other cases, blacks with automatic weapons were detailed as the culprits.
-There was even a report that one group of shooters was seen tossing pamphlets in the wake of their attack, pamphlets that one irate witness shook violently at the TV cameraman, pamphlets promoting gay marriage.
+There was even a report that one shooter was seen tossing pamphlets in the wake of his attack, pamphlets that one irate witness shook violently at the TV cameraman, pamphlets promoting gay marriage.

 While most spiritual leaders called for calm and forgiveness, those with TV and radio shows proclaimed the attacks as God’s punishment, while requesting donations to combat the particular group of people that their God had determined to be evil and who therefore needed to be purged from America.